marcellino-ornelas/create-components-react/README.md

 ---

+You can use the --extend-cwd to place components into a specific  folder without changing your directory in the terminal.

+cd path/to/project

+ccr create --extend-cwd ./client/src/components App

+this will place all of your components inside of ./client/src/components

+I use this feature but add the path to where my components live inside of my .ccr/settings.json file

+settings.json
+{
+  ...
+  extendCwd: './path/to/components',
+  ...
+}

+then you can use:

+ccr create App

+This will inherit the path from the settings.json file and place the App component into the path you specified.

+> Note: using --extend-cwd will overwite the path used in your settings.json file

 ### Tips

 create-components-react assumes that you want the first character of all paths to a component and the component's name to be uppercase.
 If you input a component name or any paths that have there first letter lowercase, it will be converted into uppercase.
 Examples: